 Writing a good song is hard.

-Writing a great song… well, you never even know if you’ve done that.
-But posterity will tell….”
+Writing a great song… well, you won’t even know if you’ve done that.
+But the world will… !!”

 Keep at it, fellow composers, and someday you too may produce a “magnum opus” just like I have so many times (in more ways than one!).

 Hope to hear from you.
 If this article helped, comment below and let us know.
 If you have questions, Teaj is here always, and I’ll check in from time to time.

 Now, go… spin… songs!

 (Editorial note #2: Teaj would like to sincerely thank E.B.
 White and his wonderful book, “Charlotte’s Web“, without which my childhood would have been much less inspired.
 Indeed!)